MatteoFel/bioroute_analysis/README.md

 Prerequisites:

-  (1) fork the repository bioroute_analysis (https://github.com/MatteoFel/bioroute_analysis.git) and import it as a Maven project to Eclipse
+  (1) fork the repository bioroute_analysis (https://github.com/MatteoFel/bioroute_analysis.git) and

-  (2) fork the repository floetteroed_bioroute, this is the adapted version (https://github.com/MatteoFel/floetteroed_bioroute.git) and import it as a Maven project to Eclipse
+      (1.1) import bioroute-analysis as a Maven project to Eclipse (1.2) import bioroute as a Maven project to Eclipse (this is the adapted version of Gunnar Floetteroed's original bioroute repository https://github.com/gunnarfloetteroed/java.git)

-  (3) download the python scripts
+  (2) download the python scripts

 Starting input: